 "You get seven different guys involved whether it's running the football, five different guys catching it that Jared spreads it around to," McVay said.
 "So, we'll see what kind of approach that they want to be able to take, but you know that they've got a great understanding of how to attack you and make you feel like, all right, you're in defense mode when you're on offense."

-Check out photos of the Los Angeles Rams on Opening Night of Super Bowl LIII.
+Relive moments with the Los Angeles Rams from Opening Night of Super Bowl LIII.

 "It's huge because one guy can't be targeted, so many guys get the ball, even our tight ends and our running backs," Cooks said, explaining the possible advantage.
 "I think it makes us special and keeps us on our edge."